What is fascia and what is its influence on the body?

 Does my health insurance cover the costs for treatment?

 Rolfing® Structural Integration is recognised in Switzerland as an alternative treatment method.
 Most Swiss health insurances, via their complementary insurance models, take on part of the cost of the treatment.
-Please check with your health insurance provider about the details before the first session.
+Please check with your health insurance provider about the details prior to the first session.
+I am EMR-, ASCA- and EGK certified and therefore recognised by most health insurances.
+My ZSR number is S640063.

 I have more questions…